pyTooling/pyTooling/doc/index.rst

   as well as the field access performance of all class instances.
 This behavior is automatically inherited to all derived classes.

+:pycode:`class MyClass(metaclass=ExtendedType, useSlots=True, mixin=True):`
+  A class defined with enabled :ref:`mixin <META/Mixin>` behavior collects instance fields so they can be added to slots in a derived class.

-:pycode:`class MyClass(ObjectWithSlots):`
+:pycode:`class MyClass(SlottedObject):`
-  A class definition deriving from :class:`~pyTooling.MetaClasses.ObjectWithSlots` will bring the slotted type behavior to that class and all derived classes.
+  A class definition deriving from :class:`~pyTooling.MetaClasses.SlottedObject` will bring the slotted type behavior to that class and all derived classes.

 Packaging